Bug report #17453

 I am using Windows 8.1 and OSGeo4W.

-#7 Updated by Steven Mizuno about 3 years ago
+#7 Updated by Steven Mizuno over 3 years ago

 I believe I have tracked down the problem to QgsMapToolCapture::stopCapturing() where an event filter is installed on QgisApp (Windows only).
 The filter targets context menu events.